kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

         answer="We cannot rely on our system 1 thinking when making moral judgements involving large numbers of individuals.
         TL;DR Shut up and multiply"
       ></orbit-prompt>
+      <orbit-prompt
+        question="What's a 'collapse of compassion'?"
+        answer="A defense mechanism that reduces or eliminates our sensitivity to the harms others suffer when we are faced with massive amounts of suffering"
+      ></orbit-prompt>
     </orbit-reviewarea>
   </body>
 </html>